Updated March 17, 2023

 Overview of Transformations in Informatica with Example

-These days data is the most important part of any industry.
-This data can be unstructured and raw.
-In addition to this, you need to cleanse and transform the data as per user requirements.
 Transformations in Informatica are objects that create.
 Modify or pass data to a defined target.
 The source data can be modified as per the target system’s requirement.
 These transformations in Informatica are classified into connected and unconnected transformations.
-When a transformation is connected to some other transformation then it is connected and when it is a standalone transformation then it is unconnected.
+When a transformation is connected to some other transformation, it is connected, and when it is a standalone transformation, it is unconnected.
 There are two types of transformations in Informatica that are active and passive.
 Let us have a look at these with examples.

 Transformations in Informatica with Examples

-Active transformations in Informatica are those that modify rows and number of input rows while passive ones do not change a number of input rows and no new rows are created or existing dropped.
+In Informatica, active transformations modify rows and number of input rows while passive ones do not change several input rows and no new rows are created or existing dropped.

 - Source Qualifier Transformation